 When did you last take a look at your business plan?

-One of the smartest things that a small business owner can do is create a yearly business plan.
+One of the smartest things that a small business owner can do is create your yearly business plan.
 It’s an invaluable resource that helps them lay out their goals, challenges, and growth for the upcoming year.
 Whenever you feel like you are going off-course, you can always refer to the “north star” of your business plan!

 The only problem with creating a business plan is that it takes time.
 And around the holidays, time is the last thing you have (unless you have a virtual assistant)!
 You’re running around buying presents, taking your kids to school recitals, cooking food, and dealing with the stress that comes with any loving family.
 The idea of taking a few days to come up with a business plan sounds completely bonkers.